TheUpshot/Bedfellows/introduction.md

 The computation of report type scores requires several steps, the first of which is to read into the database a csv file detailing the report type weights to be used in computing report type scores.
 These weights are stored in the `report_type_weights` table.

 Next, we count how many times each report type occurs in the collection of donations associated with each pair.
 These counts are split by year parity.
 In other words, we count how often each report type occurs for each contribution-recipient pair in odd years as well as how often they occur for each pair in even years.
 The goal here is to count the number of donations made at different points of the election cycle.
 The split by year parity is necessary because federal elections typically take place in even years only, meaning the correspondence between report types and periods of the election cycle differs according to year parity.
-These counts are stored in the `report_type_count_by_pair` table.
+These counts are stored in table `report_type_count_by_pair`.

 We then compute how many times each contributor-recipient pair occur in `fec_contributions`, that is, we get a count of donations made by each contributor to each recipient.
-These counts, which are stored in table pairs_count table, are nothing more than the number of occurrences of each pair in `fec_contributions`.
+These counts, which are stored in table `pairs_count table`, are nothing more than the number of occurrences of each pair in `fec_contributions`.

 Once equipped with these two counts, we compute report type frequencies: how often each report type occurs in donations associated with each pair.
-These frequencies are simply the quotient between each report type count (from  `report_type_count_by_pair`) and pair count (from table pairs_count.)
+These frequencies are simply the quotient between each report type count (from  `report_type_count_by_pair`) and pair count (from table `pairs_count`.)
 We store the results in the `report_type_frequency` table.

 The next step is to compute report type subscores for each combination of contribution-recipient pair and report type present in `fec_contributions`.
 These subscores are simply the product of the frequency of each report type (from `report_type_frequency`) and the corresponding weights stored in the `report_type_weight` table.